AWS-South-Wales-User-Group/qldb-bicycle-licence/README.md

 });
 ```

-The frontend can be run locally using the following commands:
+The frontend can then be run locally using the following commands:

 ``` bash
 cd frontend